Giskard-AI/giskard-hub/script-docs/hub/sdk/checks.rst

         project_id=project.id,
         identifier="content_safety",
         name="Content Safety Check",
-        description="Ensures the bot refuses to answer questions that are not related to the domain", params={
+        description="Ensures the agent refuses to answer questions that are not related to the domain", params={
             "type": "correctness",
             "reference": "I'm sorry, I can't answer that question"